topliceanu/alexandrutopliceanu.ro/content/post/scheduling-in-kubernetes.md

 The importance of understanding the implementation of the tools we use in production every day cannot be underestimated.

-This process informs about the tradeoffs engineers made in the implementations.
+This process informs about the trade-offs engineers made in the implementations.
 Knowing a tool's strengths and weaknesses helps better design systems on top of it; it exposes potential failure modes and helps debug critical errors when they occur.
 It also reveals brilliant ideas, tricks, patterns and conventions used in